top of page

 What should I wear?

-Anything that you can dance and have fun in!
-For some people that's gym and dance wear, other people are happier in a dress, and that's fine.
-Want to rock a full on flapper look or go-go boots?
-Amazing!
-Your class, your call.
+Anything goes, as long as you can dance and feel comfortable.
+For some people that's gym and dance wear, other people are happier in day to day wear, and some of us like to dress-up in flapper dresses or go-go boots.
+No pressure - you do you!

-All we ask is that you are able to move freely and comfortably, and have spare shoes to wear to protect the floor (outdoor footwear is not allowed in the studio.)
-Also be aware that whilst the studio might sometimes start out cool ,you are going to get warm and sweat (although we might call it 'sparkling...!')
+All I ask is that you are able to move freely, and have spare shoes to wear to protect the floor.
+It's also worth being aware that you might get warm and a bit sweaty.
 There is a reason these dances were considered the 'aerobics' of their time!
 Layers are really helpful, and sports bras are also worth considering for when things get a little bouncy.
 Please also bring a bottle of water along.

-Please don't wear high heels for health and safety reasons, and I'd advise against trainers/gym shoes with a rubbery grip - you will need a smooth sole for that all-important swivel and twist.
+Please don't wear high heels for health and safety reasons, and I'd advise against trainers/gym shoes with a very rubbery grip - you will need a smooth sole for that all-important swivel and twist.
+Socks are fine!

 Do I need to bring a partner?